nanoporetech/onesie/README.md

 The API for the transfer, as seen from the perspective of a user-space client is:

-1. Submit one or multiple transfer(s) with buffer location, size, transfer-id, signal-number and process-id (to receive the signal)
+1. Submit one or multiple transfer(s) with buffer location, size, transfer-id, signal-number.
 2. (Optionally) Wait for a signal
 3. Enquire as to what's completed